vlajos/misspell-fixer/README.md

 Typically they are more eye-catching in the living code but they can easily hide in comments, examples, samples, notes and documentation.
 With this utility you can fix a large number of them very quickly.

 Be aware that the utility does not check or fix file names.
-It can easily happen that a misspelled word is fixed in a file name in a program's code, but the file itself will not be renamed by this utility.
+It could easily happen that a misspelled word is fixed in a file name in a program's code, but the file itself will not be renamed by this utility.

-Also important to be very careful when fixing public APIs!
+It is also important to be very careful when fixing public APIs!

 A manual review is always needed to verify that nothing has been broken.